fengalin/raspdac-on-osmc/README.md

 described in [RaspDAC-Display](https://github.com/dhrone/Raspdac-Display) and that's the reason why I decided to write my own how-to.

+The Sabre V3 versions of the RaspDAC are designed to host an IR remote control receiver.
+See [this section](#ir_receiver) for how-to install and configure [lirc](http://www.lirc.org/) and use it to control Kodi.

 #### RaspDAC running OSMC playing music
 ![RaspDAC running OSMC playing Inca Roads](assets/RaspDAC-running-OSMC-playing-music.jpg)
 <br/>
 #### RaspDAC running OSMC in energy saving mode
 ![RaspDAC running OSMC in screensaver mode](assets/RaspDAC-running-OSMC-in-screensaver-mode.jpg)

-Note: in no way am I affiliated to Audiophonics.
+**Note:** in no way am I affiliated to Audiophonics.
 I wanted to share my experience in the hope that it would be helpfull.
 If you want to try this, proceed with caution and at your own risk.

 # Software installation
 This project is dedicated to the software installation of the RaspDAC on OSMC.
-If you're looking for instructions on how to assemble the hardware, refer to the links at the end of this document (coming soon).
+If you're looking for instructions on how to assemble the hardware, refer to [the links](#hardware_links) at the end of this document.

 ## Prepare the SD Card
 The download page for OSMC is [here](https://osmc.tv/download/).